hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 ## Overview:

-Predictive Maintenance requires a cutting edge data platform in order to handle fast streams of  IoT data, with the processing required for on-the-fly feature engineering, and the flexibility required for data science and machine learning.
+Predictive Maintenance requires a cutting-edge data platform that handles fast streams of Internet of Things (IoT) data with the processing required for on-the-fly feature engineering and the flexibility required for data science and machine learning.

 ## Ingesting Factory IoT Data